takobaba/BrewBundleTakobaba/README.md

 brew bundle dump
   - Brewfile

-## Used Sublime Text to Merge and Take the Unique Lines
+## Used Sublime Text to Merge & Sort & Take out the Unique Lines